memoz/acd-scripts/README_EN.md

 packer.sh directory_name skip-db-check
 packer.sh directory_name auto-recover skip-db-check
 ```

+### Packing multiple directories
+batch.sh packs all immediate subdirectories in the current directory individually.

 ### Querying the database
 This should be a separate feature, but we'll use psql for now.